JatinKhare/advancesmcusystems/lab3/README.md

 3. Generate the bitstreams and analyse the performance improvements.

-## Understanding the data flow in the given design
+## Understanding the Data Flow in the Design

 Before we go on with changing the bus width of various components in the design, we need to know how does the data really flows.
 The following image shows the path the data follows while we transfer content to and fro  from OCM to BRAM.